 A useful source of information on training opportunities abroad is the IMOTION database.

-Persons to be awarded a grant for undergoing training will be selected on the basis of a "Work Plan submitted by the applicant.
+Persons to be awarded an Erasmus grant for staff training will be selected on the basis of the draft staff training agreement (standard or DELTA) submitted by the applicant.
 The essential elements should be:

 - overall aim and objectives